Caizi jiaren: Plot characteristics

+Grand Reunion finale

+One of the most influential literary tropes found in these caizi jiaren romantic novels, is a "Grand Reunion" ("da tuan yuan" 大團圓 or 多重圓滿) finale, where often everyone, including the secondary and side characters (loyal servants, goofy sidekicks, friends, reconciled family members, etc., i.e. the "found family" of the main "scholar and beauty" couple), and sometimes even "rival lovers" and antagonists, find their own happy endings (皆大歡喜) or love interests at the end; thus the storyline ends in a comprehensive and inclusive "multi-happy endings" where all the threads converge.
+This "addictive" literary device, where there are many "perfect matches" and no one is "left out", is still very common in modern East Asian dramas and films.

 Characters

 In addition to physical beauty, the two main characters both (especially the girl) also possess many other positive characteristics, such as literary talent, noble birth, virtue, and chastity.
 The preface of Iu-kiao-li: or, the Two Fair Cousins (Yu Jiao Li) states that "The young man is as beautiful as the girl while the girl is as brilliant as the young man" (郎兼女色，女擅郎才).

 Pseudo-caizi, who pretend to be caizi, are foils to the real caizi in caizi jiaren stories.